 Swabs specially designed for stool sample collection should carry proof of testing for bacteria recovery performance.
 No chemicals should be added to the swab tip fibers, as this may impact diagnosis.
 The use of medical grade plastics for fecal swab handles and transport vials ensures the safe transport of potentially infectious materials.

-How to collect stool & fecal samples
+How to collect fecal samples using a stool swab

-How to use a rectal swab:
+How to collect a stool swab:

-1. Have the patient pass stool into a clean, dry pan or a special container mounted on the toilet.
+Have the patient pass stool into a clean, dry pan or a special container mounted on the toilet.

-3. Collect a small amount of stool by inserting the entire tip of the swab into the stool sample and rotate it.
+Collect a small amount of stool by inserting the entire tip of the swab into the stool sample and rotate it.
 Select bloody, slimy or watery area of stools as possible.
 Make sure there is fecal material visible on the swab tip.

-4. Remove the vial cap and insert the swab into the vial.
+Remove the vial cap and insert the swab into the vial.
 Ensure the “Max Fill” line is not exceeded.
 If the sample exceeds the “Max Fill” line, the sample should be discarded and a second sample collected.

-5. Holding the swab shaft between thumb and finger, mash and mix the stool specimen against the side of the vial to evenly disperse and suspend the specimen in the medium.
+Holding the swab shaft between thumb and finger, mash and mix the stool specimen against the side of the vial to evenly disperse and suspend the specimen in the medium.

-6. Place the swab shaft with the breakpoint against the rim of the vial.
+Place the swab shaft with the breakpoint against the rim of the vial.
 Bend and break the swab shaft at the breakpoint.

 For complete directions and guidance on how to collect and transport a stool sample, download our guide.